82kms · 79 mins by car

-The Guringgai Aborigines once occupied the land from the Hawkesbury River in the south to Lake Macquarie in the north.
+The Guringgai Indigenous Australians once occupied the land from the Hawkesbury River in the south to Lake Macquarie in the north.

 Governor Phillip and a party of officers and seamen entered Broken Bay in a whaleboat in 1788, about a month after establishing the settlement at Sydney Cove.
 They passed Lion Island at the mouth of Brisbane Water and sheltered from heavy rains behind the rocky headland of Green Point.
 Phillip observed 'the land is much higher than at Port Jackson, more rocky and equally covered with timber; large trees which grow on the summits of mountains'.

 The first white settlers were drawn by the possibilities of exploiting the local supplies of cedar, forest oak, blue gum and other hardwoods.
 Boat building also began at this time and continued until World War I. Small settlers took up land on the ocean shores, growing maize, onions, potatoes and hay.
 Others gathered cockle shells which were loaded on to ketches and sent off for lime-burning.

 By the early 1830s the number of European settlers in the area was sufficient to warrant the reservation of land for the village of Kincumber.